 - BBC Radio 3 'Night Wave' on 11 January 2012, 'Liu Xiaobo: No Enemies, No Hatred' with host Rana Mitter and Perry Link.

-For example, the Humanitarian and Conflict Response Institute (HCRI):
+These include experts from the Humanitarian and Conflict Response Institute (HCRI).

-See also the expertise and consultancy information provided on the staff profile pages of individual staff members:
+Find out about our staff's expertise and consultancy information on the relevant profile page of individual staff members: